Chet Trail: Personal life

 Trail's father, Eddie, played baseball in the Ohio-Indiana Negro League.

-Chet Trail was the third of ten children.
+Trail was the third of ten children.
 Trail took courses at Bowling Green State during his playing career.
 After he retired, Trail worked in insurance and investments, and coached basketball at Sylvania Southview High School.
 He became a pastor, and later a bishop, working at Grace Temple Church of God in Christ in Toledo and Greater St. James Church of God in Christ in Fremont, Ohio.

 Trail and his wife, Donna, have three daughters.